-Forced Draft Fans
+Forced Draft (FD) Fans

-Forced Draft Fans
+Industrial Forced Draft Fans

 Forced draft fans, also referred to as pressure blowers or FD fans, focus the pressure and volume at the outlet of the fan to push air through a system, creating positive air pressure.